 The College is accepting applications from registered qualifications providers to have their courses listed in an RPL directory available from autumn 2017 for potential students from the police service to undertake higher education courses.
 Further information is available on the Professional Development Platform If you have any queries regarding the RPL Directory please email PolicingEQF@college.pnn.police.uk.

 Police Constable entry routes

 police recruitment and

 police officer pages provide further information for those wishing to apply to become a police constable with Local force webpages providing further information on their recruitment.

-We are working with forces and partners to develop a level 4 PCSO apprenticeship standard that will be available in some early adopter forces from late spring/early summer 2018.
+A new level 4 PCSO apprenticeship standard has been developed that will be available in some early adopter forces from late spring/early summer 2018.

 An Equality Impact Analysis (EIA) has been carried out and currently focuses on the three new entry routes and the associated changes to Police Regulations.
 The EIA looks at the potential impacts on protected groups and includes a mitigation plan, outlining how the College of Policing will build on the opportunities presented by the PEQF, as well as recommended actions to mitigate against any negative impacts.
 The EIA will continue to be a living document, regularly updated alongside PEQF deliverables